Eligibility for school transport assistance

 - can get to school before it starts

-- can be picked up no later than one hour after school finishes
+- can be picked up no later than 1 hour after school finishes

-If a suitable public transport option becomes available, the Ministry of Education gives affected schools at least one full term’s notice of the change (and schools must tell the caregivers of students who use that service).
+If a suitable public transport option becomes available, the Ministry gives affected schools at least 1 full term’s notice of the change, and schools must tell the caregivers of students.

 Last reviewed: Has this been useful?
 Give us your feedback